syncfusion-content/windowsforms-docs/WindowsForms/SfButton/Button-Content.md

 {% endhighlight %}
 {% endtabs %}

-The SfButton with wrapped text is as follows.

 ![](SfButton_images/SfButton_img7.jpeg)

 **Note**: If the AutoSize property is enabled, the SfButton does not allow you to wrap the text.